IBM/CognitiveConcierge/README.md

 pod install
 ```
 5. Open the CognitiveConcierge.xcworkspace file in Xcode 8 either from ICT or from your terminal using `open CognitiveConcierge.xcworkspace`
-6. When you deployed the server application to Bluemix using ICT, some services were provisioned for you on Bluemix, including Conversation, Text to Speech, and Speech to Text.
-Each of these services has some credentials that are required for the iOS application to be identified by your services on Bluemix.
-Put each of the required credentials into the CognitiveConcierge.plist file.
-7. You can find the credentials for each service by selecting the application deployed for you on your Bluemix dashboard, under applications.
-Next, select Environment Variables on the left hand menu.
-Within the VCAP_SERVICES, you'll see credentials for each service.
+6. Enter your credentials for the services required to run the app into the same CognitiveConcierge.plist file you entered the Conversation Service's Workspace ID: CognitiveConcierge-iOS/CognitiveConcierge/CognitiveConcierge.plist.
+You can find all the credentials you need in the file provisioned by ICT: CognitiveConcierge/CognitiveConcierge-Server/cloud_config.json.
-6. Press the Play button in Xcode to build and run the project in the simulator or on your iPhone!
+7. Press the Play button in Xcode to build and run the project in the simulator or on your iPhone!